Office of Chronic Disease Prevention and Health Promotion

 This office coordinates programs designed to promote health and prevent disease.
 For information or technical assistance regarding any of the following programs, call 1-800-738-2301.

-The Office of Health Promotion 2020 Strategic Map details the vision that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.
+The Office of Chronic Disease Prevention and Health Promotion 2020 Strategic Map details the vision that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.

 The South Dakota Chronic Disease State Plan addresses the burden of chronic disease and provides a roadmap of proven effective strategies for making change.